ehuss/reference/src/introduction.md

 ## How to use this book

-This book does not assume you are reading this book sequentially.
-Each chapter generally can be read standalone, but will cross-link to other chapters for facets of the language they refer to, but do not discuss.
+This book does not assume you are reading it sequentially.
+Each chapter generally can be read standalone, but will cross-link to other chapters for facets of the language they refer to but do not discuss.

 There are two main ways to read this document.

 The first is to answer a specific question.
 If you know which chapter answers that question, you can jump to that chapter in the table of contents.
 Otherwise, you can press `s` or click the magnifying glass on the top bar to search for keywords related to your question.
-For example, say you wanted to know when a temporary value created in a let statement is dropped.
+For example, say you wanted to know when a temporary value created in a `let` statement is dropped.
 If you didn't already know that the [lifetime of temporaries] is defined in the [expressions chapter], you could search "temporary let" and the first search result will take you to that section.

 The second is to generally improve your knowledge of a facet of the language.
 In that case, just browse the table of contents until you see something you want to know more about, and just start reading.
 If a link looks interesting, click it, and read about that section.